Student Learning Outcomes -The graduate with a Master of Arts in Teaching (MAT) degree will use the knowledge and skills obtained in the program to:

 - Monitor and manage student learning through self-assessment, professional collaboration, and by staying current on instructional knowledge to improve student achievement.

-The Master of Arts in Teaching program offers three areas of concentration: Secondary, Middle School, and Educational Theory.
+The Master of Arts in Teaching program offers several areas of concentration: Secondary, Middle School, Elementary, K-12, and Educational Theory.

 Program Admission Requirements